 Restoration in patients with severely worn dentures is a challenging case as every case is unique from one another.
 There is a great apprehension involved in reconstructing debilitated dentition due to widely divergent views concerning the choice of an appropriate occlusal scheme for successful full mouth rehabilitation in Hyderabad.

-The objective of full mouth rehabilitation is not only the reconstruction and restoration of the worn out dentition but also the maintenance of the health of the entire stomatognathic system.
+The objective of full mouth rehabilitation in hyderabad is not only the reconstruction and restoration of the worn out dentition but also the maintenance of the health of the entire stomatognathic system.
 Complete mouth rehabilitation should re-establish a state of functional as well as biological efficiency where teeth and their periodontal structures, the muscles of mastication, and temporomandibular joint (TMJ) mechanisms all function together in synchronous harmony.
-Proper evaluation followed by definitive diagnosis is mandatory as the etiology of severe occlusal tooth wear is multifactorial and variable.
+The proper evaluation followed by definitive diagnosis is mandatory as the etiology of severe occlusal tooth wear is multifactorial and variable.
 Careful assessment of the patient’s diet, eating habits and gastric disorders, along with the present state of occlusion is essential for appropriate treatment planning.

 Various classifications have been proposed to classify patients requiring full mouth rehabilitation.
 However, the classification most widely adopted is the one given by Turner and Missirlian.

 The patient closest speaking space is not less than 1 mm and the interocclusal space is always more than 4 mm and has some loss of facial contour and drooping at the corners of the mouth.
 All tooth of one arch must be prepared in one sitting for the final decision is taken.
 This increases in VDO less abrupt and allows better control of esthetics.